hammond-of-texas/OldSchoolDialer/README.md

 ###### Idea what to use for

-As a joke, you could i.e. the application, which disconnects you from the internet.
+As a joke, you could i.e. start the application, which disconnects you from the internet.
 Then open chrome and show a friend that your internet is not working.

 Say, "Oh, I forgot to dial in." and switch back to the app.
-Then click connect and after it has "connected" show that you're not connected to the famous world wide web.
+Then click connect and after it has "connected" show that you're now connected to the famous world wide web.

 ## How to get it running